Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Results

-When conditioning on three examples favoring more expensive options, all models exhibit a pronounced overestimation of the willingness to pay for access to the club.
-Relative to the no-information baseline, the estimated WTP for this attribute increases by a factor of 6.4 for Llama~3.3~70B, 8.5 for GPT-4o, and 10.4 for Gemini-3-Pro.
+When zooming in on the generally overestimated feature \textit{access club}, we find that this can be reduced for all models by adding three cheap examples.
+For Llama~3.3~70B and Gemini-3.1-Pro, also adding one example (both randomly or a clear example) lowers the WTP for this value.
+This results however in a slight increase in WTP value for GPT-4o.
+The largest increase in WTP value is achieved by adding three expensive examples.
+Relative to the no-information baseline, the estimated WTP for this attribute increases by a factor of 6.4 for Llama~3.3~70B, 8.5 for GPT-4o, and 10.07 for Gemini-3.1-Pro.
 Beyond club access, Llama~3.3~70B also shows substantial inflation of WTP across several other attributes, with increases of 25.7, 10.4, 4.5, and 2.5 times the baseline values for view, floor, free minibar, and guest smartphone, respectively.

-Figure~\ref{fig:most_difficult_to_estimate_median} reports the median absolute deviations per attribute across all models and in-context learning settings.
-We report medians rather than means to mitigate the influence of extreme outliers, particularly for the club access attribute.
-Across models, access to the club consistently emerges as the most difficult attribute for which to estimate WTP accurately.
-One possible explanation is the relatively long and detailed description of this feature in the prompt, which may disproportionately affect model valuation.
-In addition, GPT-4o and Llama~3.3~70B identify the guest smartphone as the second most challenging attribute, with both models tending to overestimate its importance in hotel choice.
-In contrast, Gemini-3-Pro appears less influenced by the guest smartphone feature but instead overestimates the WTP associated with cancellation policies.